A tale of 2.5 orthogonality theses

 Given that ‘very weak statistical relationship’ is equivalent to the Stack Exchange-sanctioned ‘no correlation’ interpretation of ‘orthogonality’, this belief about what the thesis implies isn’t unreasonable among anyone who hasn’t carefully read the seminal papers.
 But it’s concerning that in 10 years of using this term our community has failed to disambiguate between the near-opposite meanings.

-[Edit: two recent prominent EA sources seem to have interpreted the orthogonality thesis this way:
+[Edit: three recent prominent EA sources seem to have interpreted the orthogonality thesis this way:

 In David Denkenberger, Anders Sandberg, Ross John Tieman, and Joshua M. Pearce’s paper Long term cost-effectiveness of resilient foods for global catastrophes compared to artificial general intelligence they say ‘the goals of the intelligence are essentially arbitrary [48]’, with the reference pointing to Bostrom’s essay.